AFC-leading Bills overcome elements, beat White, Jets 20-12

 The Jets (7-6) have lost four of six in a slump that has made their playoff chances shaky.
 New York, which hasn’t qualified for the postseason since 2010, entered the week as the AFC’s seventh seed, a win ahead of New England and the Los Angeles Chargers.

-New York was undone by having White briefly sidelined twice by injuries to his ribs as well as a pair of costly turnovers in the second half.
-As a precaution, coach Robert Saleh said White was sent to the hospital after the game to be evaluated.
+“I thought he showed resolve and toughness, everything that we’ve been seeing,” he said of White, who made his sixth career start and third this year since Zach Wilson was benched.
+“I think it showed everybody else more than what we already know with regards to how tough he is.”

+The game was decided in the second half, and after the elements and both defenses contributed to the teams opening the game with 10 consecutive punts, the most to start an NFL game since 2016.
+The Bills punted five straight times before Allen capped a seven-play, 70-yard drive with the touchdown pass to Knox.

-One play after White was hurt a second time, backup Joe Flacco lost a fumble while being sacked by Greg Rousseau in the third quarter.
-The turnover led to Bass hitting a 38-yard field goal attempt to put Buffalo ahead 17-7.
+The Jets were trailing 14-7 when White was sidelined the first time.
+On the very next play, backup Joe Flacco lost a fumble while being sacked Rousseau.
+The turnover led to Bass hitting a 38-yard field goal attempt.

-Running back Michael Carter then lost a fumble while trying to convert a second-and-2 at Buffalo’s 28 with 2:23 left in the game.
-Safety Damar Hamlin punched the ball loose after the Jets appeared to gain momentum by cutting the lead to 20-9 when Jermaine Johnson blocked Sam Martin’s punt for a safety five minutes earlier.
+Carter’s lost fumble came on the drive after the Jets cut Buffalo’s lead to 20-9 when Jermaine Johnson blocked Sam Martin’s punt for a safety.

-The Jets essentially ran out of time to complete a comeback bid.
-After Greg Zuerlein hit a 26-yard field goal with 1:18 remaining, New York got the ball back at its own 21 with 46 seconds left but White threw four consecutive incompletions, with his last attempt batted down by A.J.
-Epenesa.

-White otherwise showed his grit in missing a combined four snaps from scrimmage.

 Zonovan Knight scored on a 13-yard run.
 With 78 yards receiving, Garrett Wilson upped his total to 878, breaking the Jets’ single-season rookie record set by Keyshawn Johnson in 1996.